kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	// Listeners in a `Gateway` and their attached `ListenerSets` are concatenated
 	// as a list when programming the underlying infrastructure.
 	//
+	// <gateway:util:excludeFromCRD>
 	// Listeners should be merged using the following precedence:
 	//
 	// 1. "parent" Gateway
 	// 2.
 ListenerSet ordered by creation time (oldest first)
 	// 3.
 ListenerSet ordered alphabetically by “{namespace}/{name}”.
+	//
+	// Regarding Conflict Management, Listeners in a ListenerSet follow the same
+	// rules of Listeners on a Gateway resource.
+	//
+	// Listener validation should happen within all of the ListenerSets attached to a
+	// Gateway, and the precedence of "parent Gateway" -> "oldest first" ->
+	// "alphabetically ordered" should be respected.
+	//
+	// ListenerSets containing conflicting Listeners MUST set the Conflicted
+	// Condition to true and clearly indicate which Listeners are conflicted.
+	// </gateway:util:excludeFromCRD>
 	//
 	// +listType=map
 	// +listMapKey=name
 	// +kubebuilder:validation:MinItems=1